proactis-documentation/documentation-source/docs/p2p/customimaging.md

 ![alt text](../img/p2p/imaging/unprocessed.JPG "Unprocessed")

-* There should be 1 grs:Image per scanned image.
+* There should be one grs:Image element for each scanned image.
-* The grs:Identifier attribute uniquely identities the image
+* The grs:Identifier attribute uniquely identifies the image
 * Each column required in the table should be added as a grs:Field element
 * grs:Name provides the caption for the column and grs:Value it's contents.